mozsearch/mozsearch-mozilla/README.md

      searchfox needs.
    - Those jobs are defined in
      https://searchfox.org/mozilla-central/source/taskcluster/ci/searchfox/kind.yml
-2. AWS Lambda cron jobs trigger searchfox indexing jobs for `config.json` at 13:30 UTC (which is 9:30am Eastern Time) and `mozilla-releases.json` at 14:00 UTC (which is 10am Eastern Time).
-These times are a function of when the windows searchfox job completes, with `mozilla-releases.json` being additionally delayed so that it can consume the byproducts of the `config.json` indexer run that are uploaded back to S3 by the `mozilla-central/upload` script.
-If shifting the `config.json` indexer's start time, make sure that the upload reliably completes before any other indexing jobs are kicked off.
+2. AWS Lambda cron jobs trigger searchfox indexing jobs using "EventBridge", currently:
+   - `config1.json` which hosts mozilla-central:
+     - 16:00 UTC for the 10:00 UTC nightly, allowing time for coverage jobs to run
-   - Additional jobs could be added for the 22:00 UTC nightly build if we wanted.
+     - 04:00 UTC for the 22:00 UTC nightly, allowing time for coverage jobs to run
+   - `config2.json`:
+     - 13:00 UTC for the 10:00 UTC triggered indexing jobs, allowing time for the taskcluster jobs to complete
+   - `config3.json`: This is only ever run manually because it contains very rarely updated repositories.
+   - `config4.json`:
+     - 12:00 UTC for the 10:00 UTC triggered indexing jobs, allowing time for the taskcluster jobs to complete
 3. The indexer jobs run, for the specific example of mozilla-central:
    - The indexer invokes https://github.com/mozsearch/mozsearch-mozilla/blob/master/mozilla-central/setup
    - That script invokes https://github.com/mozsearch/mozsearch-mozilla/blob/master/shared/resolve-gecko-revs.sh which fetches